Python API Reference#

 - Returns:

-USD handle for the loaded layer.
+USD handle for the added reference (for use with remove_usd).

 - Raises: